Zunayed-Mahfuz/React-App-Project/README.md

 ### Code Showcase

-> Looking forward to shpw my code snippet of the project that I am proud of.
+> Looking forward to show my code snippet of the project that I am proud of.

 ### Code Issues & Resolutions